Trauma is a deeply distressing event that overwhelms an individual’s ability to cope.

 Re-Experiencing

 Constant reminders of the trauma like memories, nightmares, and flashbacks.
 Reacting intensely to things that trigger you, or remind you of trauma.
 These may feel like panic attacks & you may have difficulty calming yourself down.
+You may also notice it as irritability, easily becoming furious when something reminds you of the trauma.

 Avoidance